 500 Internal Server Error

-It is a very general status code that depicts something happened on a website’s server about which the server couldn’t be sure itself.
+It is a very general status code that depicts something that happened on a website’s server about which the server couldn’t be sure itself.
 You can see this error in different on different websites as websites are allowed to customize the format of error messages.
 The most common ones are as follows.

 - 500 Internal Server Error